Koed00/django-q/docs/tasks.rst

     .. py:classmethod:: get_result(task_id)

-     Get a result directly by task uuid or name
+    Gets a result directly by task uuid or name.

+    .. py:classmethod:: get_result_group(group_id)

+    Returns a list of results from a task group.

+    .. py:classmethod:: get_task(task_id)

+    Fetches a single task object by uuid or name.

+    .. py:classmethod:: get_task_group(group_id)

+    Gets a queryset of tasks with this group id.

 .. py:class:: Success